kaiorosa1/100-days-of-code/log.md

 **Thoughts**: Working on this project gives me security to be working on more challenging projects in the future.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/prortfolio-rodrigo/commit/e2bc9397370f26313bb4f4dc2b49389df0d8da89

+### Day 71: April 7, 2019

+**Today's Progress**:  I've started my first React App and I've done some React challenges on FCC.
+I also add font-awesome and stylized the icons on Rodrigo's portfolio.

+**Thoughts**: I'm feeling I'm getting the hang of how React works and how I'll be using it in future projects.
+Creating components makes it very organized I need to learn more about state but it's very exciting to be learning my first Front-End Library.

+**Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/portfolio-rodrigo/commit/8b05804a544fd883b63d0c56565b8f3bb7e14461